Scheduling of a hybrid set of tasks

 """

-Build MarkerInterval list per marker ID, then correlate with
+Build MarkerInterval list per marker ID (excluding 0xFF TIME_ZERO marker).

-exec and ISR windows to compute execution and preemption times.
+Correlates exec and ISR windows for preemption breakdown.

 """